bburns/LanguageModels/doc/report/Report.md

 used to estimate the conditional probability of seeing a word given the prior words.
-These so called n-grams formed the basis of commercial word prediction software in the 1980's, eventually supplemented with similar syntax and part of speech predictions [Carlberger1997].
+These so called n-grams formed the basis of commercial word prediction software in the 1980's, eventually supplemented with similar syntax and part of speech predictions (Carlberger 1997).

-More recently, distributed representations of words have been used in recurrent neural networks (RNNs), which can better handle data sparsity and allow more of the context to affect the prediction [Bengio2003].
+More recently, distributed representations of words have been used in recurrent neural networks (RNNs), which can better handle data sparsity and allow more of the context to affect the prediction (Bengio 2003).

-The problem is a supervised learning task, and any text can be used to train and evaluate the models - we'll be using a million words from books digitized by the Gutenberg Project for evaluation.
-Others use larger corpora, e.g. Google's __, __, __. [cite papers] Depending on the problem domain, different corpora might be more appropriate, e.g. training on a chat/texting corpus would be good for a phone text entry application.
+The problem is a supervised learning task, and any text can be used to train and evaluate the models - we'll be using a million words from books digitized by the Gutenberg Project (Gutenberg 2016) for evaluation.
+Others use larger corpora, e.g. Google's billion word corpus (Chelba 2013).
+Depending on the problem domain, different corpora might be more appropriate, e.g. training on a chat/texting corpus would be good for a phone text entry application.

 ### Problem Statement